Uranium mining in the United States: Alaska

 Alaska's only uranium mine, Ross-Adams, was discovered in 1955 by an airborne gamma radiation survey.
 The deposit is on the side of Bokan Mountain on Prince of Wales Island.
 The principal ore mineral is uranothorite, which occurs in veinlets in granite.
 Accessory minerals are primarily hematite and calcite, with lesser amounts of fluorite, pyrite, galena, quartz, and rare earth minerals.
 Mining commenced in 1957, when approximately 18,000 tonnes of thorium-bearing uranium ore grading 1% U3O8 was recovered from an open pit.
 Additional mining took place in 1961–1962 (6800 tonnes of ore), 1963 (10,880 tonnes), and 49,885 tonnes from 1968–1971 from underground operations.
 A total of 1.3 million pounds of U3O8 at a grade of 0.76% was produced from open pit and underground operations, with milling taking place in Washington and Utah.

 Arizona

 Uranium mining in Arizona has taken place since 1918.
 Prior to the uranium boom of the late 1940s, uranium in Arizona was a byproduct of vanadium mining of the mineral carnotite.

 California

 Uranium was discovered in 1954 in the Sierra Nevada of Kern County, along the Kern River about 30 mi northeast of Bakersfield.
 Two mines, the Kergon mine and the Miracle mine, made small shipments in 1954 and 1955.
 Uranium occurs as uraninite and autunite in shear zones in granodiorite.
-Accessory minerals include fluorite and the molybdenum minerals ilsemanite and jordisite.
+Accessory minerals include fluorite and the molybdenum minerals ilsemannite and jordisite.